sachinh35/LSTM-TFIDF/README.md

 ## LSTM over time series text data.

 This contains a notebook and steps to explain how to implement a LSTM over a time series data of text notes.
 The dataset has been modified from the original yelp-reviews dataset.
-Only 10,000 reviews for the sake of this notebook.
+Only 10,000 reviews have been considered for the sake of this notebook.
 [This](https://www.kaggle.com/yelp-dataset/yelp-dataset) is the link to the original dataset.
 I have changed the dataset for this notebook.
 The changed dataset has also been uploaded in this repo.

 ### Description of the dataset